RaphaelHardFork/portfolio-contracts/README.md

 => security spec: what can do the owner

+- fix name of the color
 - test buy all booster
-- fix name of the color
-- erc20 donate for 1000 msg.value > ~0.5$ => multiple oracle price took the median
 - shop is conttroller => see the contract controller => good to have multiple controller
 - change shop on contracts => need ownable?
 - set shop only owner